codio/site/source/docs/classes/unitmanagement/settings-info/teachersolutions.html.md

 ---
-title: View teacher solutions
+title: Open as teacher
 description: ""
 class_name: docs
 full_width: true
 ---

-You can view the teacher solution notes for all auto-graded assessments.
+You can open the unit in teacher mode.
+This allows you to see any content that is for teachers' eyes only.
+This includes hidden content and teacher solutions auto-graded assessments.

-To view the notes:

 1. From the **Classes** area, click on your class to open it.
 <img alt="authtoken" src="/img/docs/manage_classes/year_10_class.png" class="simple"/>